-Shakti Butler, PhD, filmmaker and Founder & Creative Director of World Trust, is a dynamic educator in the field of racial equity.
+Shakti Butler, PhD, filmmaker and Founder & President of World Trust, is a dynamic educator in the field of racial equity.
 Dr. Butler engages audiences with participatory keynotes and workshops, often using clips from her films.
 Known as a catalyst for change, she is hired by organizations seeking broader support for their diversity & inclusion goals.

 Shakti Butler is a multiracial African-American woman (African, Arawak Indian, and Russian-Jewish) whose work as a creative and visionary bridge builder has challenged and inspired learning for over two decades.
 She is the producer and director of groundbreaking documentaries including The Way Home, Mirrors of Privilege: Making Whiteness Visible, and Light in the Shadows.
 Her latest film Cracking the Codes: The System of Racial Inequity uses story, theater and music to illuminate the larger frame of structural/systemic racial inequity.

 Dr. Butler is an inspirational facilitator, trainer and lecturer.
 Her work emerges from years of self-exploration and her commitment to social justice.
 Dr. Butler’s services are sought after by schools, universities, public and private organizations, and faith-based institutions.
 More on workshops and presentations.

 Dr. Butler invites her audience to grapple with both the intellectual and emotional complexities of race.
 She conveys the interconnection between internal and external/structural components of racial inequity, and reveals how self-perpetuating systems reinforce disparities in institutions.
 This framing, along with the use of Butler’s films, set the context for constructive conversation.
 Dr. Butler inspires a collective will and develops deeper, cohesive understanding that can be directly applied to analysis and action.